emon-webdev/Docs-for-Full-Stack-Web-Development-/ReactRouter/README.md

 4. Can you explain how the Provider works with the React Context API?
 5. What is a custom hook?
 6. How many ways can we implement conditional rendering in React?
+//Module 55.5
+7. What is a server?
+Ans: Ususally, servers are powerful computers connected via a network to a group of less powerfull cliend devices.
+i.
+Stores, sends andf receives data. ii.
+Accepts and responds to requests made over a network. iii.
+As the name pimples, serves information to the computers connected to it. iv.
+A computer, software program or even storage device may act as a server.